How to Hang Oars On a Wall in 4 Steps

 All steel sizes up to 2.5 inches are $49 per pair with Free shipping in the U.S. If you need larger hooks, just let me know!

-If you’re ready to order, you can use the order form below or shop on Etsy.
+If you’re ready to order, you can use the order form below or check for a current Sale on Etsy .

 Your hooks will ship in 3-5 business days (usually less) with USPS Tracking.